eclipse-archived/kiso/examples/CommonGateway/c-sensors/readme.md

 #### Hardware Components
 You will need CommonGateway Board.
 ## Initial Setup
-Configure the project to be compiled for the CommonGateway Board which is located in [boards/CommonGateway](https://github.com/eclipse/kiso/tree/master/boards/CommonGateway) .
+Configure the project to be compiled for the CommonGateway Board which is located in [boards/CommonGateway](https://github.com/eclipse/kiso/tree/master/boards/CommonGateway).
+To do this, add the respective `KISO_BOARD_NAME` setting to `cmake` during workspace configuration, as shown in Section [Execution Flow](#Execution-Flow)

 ## Execution Flow
 ```